 The LED light on its own doesn’t brighten smiles nor emit heat.
 Rather, it may help break down and activate the whitening gel, and some research shows it can increase whitening rate and effectiveness.
 Plus, this treatment avoids the harmful UV rays of other lights commonly used in professional whitening treatments.

 Is Professional LED Whitening Right for You?

-Professional LED whitening is ideal for people who have little free time and want to treat years of stains quickly and effectively.
+Professional LED whitening is ideal for people who have little free time and want to quickly treat years of stains.
 If your teeth are discolored from years of coffee drinking or smoking, a professional LED whitening session can remove decades of stain in as little as an hour.

 An ideal candidate has no oral health issues like cavities or gum disease.
 Your dentist will do a brief exam to ensure your mouth is in good shape before approving you for professional LED whitening.

 LED whitening can remove most stains, but not all.
 Some stains, like those from certain medications, are deep in the tooth and may take more than one visit or a special whitening treatment to remove.

 Just remember that teeth whitening only works on natural teeth, so if you have veneers, crowns, or bridges, they won’t get any lighter.
 If you need dental work, your dentist might recommend whitening your teeth first so that they can match the shade of your restorations to your new, bright smile.